Have you ever hit two shots to go 400 yards, and then 4 more shots within 100 yards of the green for a delicious double bogey?

 Wilson is a very underrated but excellent golf club manufacturer.
 They’ve designed a winner with this range of wedges and it’s going to be very difficult to find better value than the Wilson Harmonized Golf Wedge at this price.

-The 56° Sand Wedge has optimal bounce of 12° which promotes forgiveness and helps you strike clean wedge shots consistently.
-For under $50, it's going to be difficult to get better bang for your buck.
+The 56° option has optimal bounce of 12° which promotes forgiveness and helps you strike clean wedge shots consistently.
+For this price, it's going to be difficult to get better bang for your buck.

 The leading edge of the club is designed to get under the ball and prevent too much digging.
 The feel off the face is responsive and the ball flies high and drops with spin to stick on the greens.